Caribbean monk seal: Description

 Caribbean monk seals had a relatively large, long, robust body, could grow to nearly 8 ft in length and weighed 375 to 600 lb.
-Males were probably slightly larger than females, which is similar to Mediterranean monk seals.
+While historical accounts suggested males were larger, modern research into the genus Neomonachus suggests females may have been the larger sex, similar to their closest relative, the Hawaiian monk seal.
 Like other monk seals, this species had a distinctive head and face.
 The head was rounded with an extended broad muzzle.
 The face had relatively large wide-spaced eyes, upward opening nostrils, and fairly big whisker pads with long light-colored and smooth whiskers.
 When compared to the body, the animal's foreflippers were relatively short with little claws and the hindflippers were slender.
 Their coloration was brownish and/or grayish, with the underside lighter than the dorsal area.
 Adults were darker than the more paler and yellowish younger seals.
 Caribbean monk seals were also known to have algae growing on their pelage, giving them a slightly greenish appearance, which is similar to Hawaiian monk seals.